simple-orm/core/README.md

 #### Properties Configuration

-The forth parameter are the property configurations.
+The forth parameter is the property configuration.
 This is used to map the table columns to the models properties.
 This is a key/value object where the key is the property name of the model that can be used to interact with the data and the value is the property's configuration.
-The following can be configured for properties used by the core framework(* denotes optional):
+The following configurations for properties are used by the core framework:

 - `column (string)`: The name of the table's column to map the property to.
 - `type` (string)`: The data type of the property.
 The core framework uses this to do data conversions when dealing with data from the data adapter.
 The data adapter also has access to this in order to do any type of data conversion it needs to do in order to insert/update data in the data store.
 These are the following types supported by the core framework: